boltops-tools/terraspace-docs/_docs/config/inits.md

 title: Initializers
 ---

-Config initializers allow you to custom early on in the Terraspace boot process.
-This provides a way of customizing Terraspace, beyond the [config/app.rb]({% link _docs/config/reference.md %}) options.
+Config initializers allow you to hook early into the Terraspace boot process.
+This provides a way of customizing Terraspace beyond the [config/app.rb]({% link _docs/config/reference.md %}) options.
 Generally, recommend using config options when possible and reaching for config initializers for advanced usage.

 Here's a simple example: